 When it is in the heart to obey God, when efforts are made for that, Christ accepts this as man’s best offer, and He makes up for the lack with His own divine merit.
 “For the grace of God has appeared that offers salvation to all people.
 Righteous men will say “No” to ungodliness and worldly passions” they will “live self-controlled, upright and godly lives in this present age” (Titus 2:11,12).

-The prophet Elijah
+The Prayer of Elijah

-The apostle James gave an illustration of the life of the prophet Elijah as person that his prayer availed much.
+The apostle James gave an illustration of the life of the prophet Elijah as a person that his prayer availed much.
 He wrote that “Elijah was a man with a nature like ours, and he prayed earnestly that it would not rain; and it did not rain on the land for three years and six months” (James 5:17; 1 Kings 18:1; Luke 4:25).
 The prophet Elijah said to Ahab, “As the Lord God of Israel lives, before whom I stand, there shall not be dew nor rain these years, except at my word” (1 Kings 17:1 also 18:42).

 Elijah’s prayer did not spring from any hate towards King Ahab, but was founded upon God’s judgment against the nation of Israel because of their Baal worship and apostasy from God.
 The prophet’s prayers were motivated by a longing desire to restore his nation from idolatry.
 When his goal was reached and they acknowledged Jehovah to be the true God, Elijah prayed in their behalf (1 Kings 18:42–44) and the Lord answered his prayer and sent rain.